Province of Las Palmas: General view

 Its capital is the city of Las Palmas de Gran Canaria, on the island of Gran Canaria, which is also one of the capitals of the autonomous community (next to Santa Cruz de Tenerife).
-About 38.5% of the provincial population of 1,109,175 (2018) live in the capital.
+About 33.2% of the provincial population of 1,145,843 (2023) live in the capital.
 The name "Las Palmas" is generally used to refer to both the city and the province.
 There are 34 municipalities in the province; see List of municipalities in Las Palmas.

 Las Palmas contains the Parque Nacional Timanfaya on the island of Lanzarote.

 License plates in the province used to start with "GC", which referred to the island of Gran Canaria, although the same plates were also issued in Lanzarote and Fuerteventura.

 Population

 The historical population is given in the following chart:

+Transport

+Air

+The province is served by these airports: